 This is the go-to for visually representing a "Eureka!"
 Moment and is somewhat of a mental version of The Summation.
 New footage can also be interspersed in the montage before or after the main Reveal Shot/Wham Line, making it similar to Necro Cam.
 Somewhat of a subtrope of Once More, with Clarity!.
 Compare to Flashback Cut, in which a previous moment from a character's life is flashed back to for humorous purposes, and Really Dead Montage, another type of flashback montage.
 Contrast Stress-Induced Mental Voices, in which a character remembers previous lines of dialogue in a time of distress.

-As this is a reveal trope, beware of unmarked spoilers.
+As this is a form of The Reveal, unmarked spoilers abound.
+Beware.

 - The LEGO Ninjago Movie: Lloyd realizes the ninja team's elemental powers were inside them all along, flashing back to Master Wu saying "Find your inner peace" and "The power is inside you," with the former really meaning "inner piece," and Lloyd sees each ninja as representing the LEGO piece related to their element.